Director: Neil Marshall .

 Kevin McKidd shines in his movie as a strong willed, caring brave soldier, he really is the kinda guy you’d want to work for, Cunningham is the perfect arch enemy, being the total opposite, he’s self absorbed, rude and is highly abrasive against everyone in the house, including the dog that they adopt after moving in.
 Spoon and Joe also stand out as good back up cast, very distinctive, (Weather)Spoon is the loud hyperactive lad who makes for some interesting bait and cracking one liners, Joe just wants to be at home watching the footie.
 With the blend of Brit humor, some terrifying wolf antics this is definitely one of the more watchable and thoroughly enjoyable werewolf flicks with a brilliant action packed ending. it’s so easy to get into and doesn’t beat about the bush trying to educate the audience it’s just simply thrills us.
 Despite a few inaccuracies here and there, the lack of plot holes makes it pretty perfect, although I would have loved to have seen a little bit more of the wolves in the woods, they were so brilliantly designed to be hidden for most of the film that was the only shame, and the use of Claude Debussy, Clair De Lune is magical, in quiet take out scene near the end of the film Megan settles down at the piano playing this classical track as there is an almost sentimental montage of defeated faces on the soldiers, this song is of course a tribute to the moon, how fitting..

-L – Selected Werewolf Movies, Selected Scottish Films
+L – Selected Werewolf Movies, Selected Scottish Films, A-Z of werewolves,

-A – Werewolves and how they slowly become lycans
+A – Werewolves and how they slowly became lycans

 5S – Sean Pertwee, Kevin McKidd, Liam Cunningham